-It dawned upon me that the measure of a “man” (men&women) is not so much about how they act during the times of victory (which is still very important mind you) but who they are as a person when the sh*t really hits the fan.
+It dawned upon me that the measure of a person is not so much about how they act during the times of victory but who they when the sh*t really hits the fan.

 It is incredibly easy to lose perspective in this world.
 If you turn on the TV you will see all sorts of garbage and it will leave you untrusting of what is actually being fed to you.

 Hate spills all out over the internet, people hide behind social media and technology, and through it all true integrity, accountability, and perspective on what truly matters in life gets completely trampled.

 It was in Plato’s “Allegory of the Cave” that he describes that once a man reaches the light from the pit of darkness and his eyes adjust…he will truly understand that the only things that really matter in this world are wisdom and virtue.
 Everything else is really just dancing shadows.

 So learn to dance in the rain.
 Learn to enjoy the sound of the patter on the roof of your car as you turn off the car and the radio.

 Sit there for a second and really listen.

 You can either try to avoid it…or ditch the umbrella and go out there and get soaked – and enjoy every single second of it.